axisgroup/evaluation-toolkit/README.md

 While testing seems like the obvious answer, it is important to realize that testing is not a single summative phase in the entire project (as in SDLC).
 Rather it is a formative process that is distributed throughout the design process.

 Testing, creativity, and empathy are the fundamental pillars of the user-centered design sprint process at Axis.
 Using these fundamentals we are able to iteratively deliver applications that are useful, usable, and delightful at every stage.
+The following diagram encapsulates our sprint philopsophy where we aim to deliver not only bigger and better iterations but also wholesome at every stage.

 ![Cupcake Analogy](./Assets/images/cupcake-mvp.png)